Mary Ann Nichols: 1881–1887

-By 1881, Nichols is known to have resided at Lambeth Workhouse, where she described herself as a charwoman.
-She left this workhouse on 31 May.
-Her movements over much of the following year are unknown, although on 24 April 1882, she again returned to the Lambeth Workhouse.
-She is known to have lived with her father in Walworth for several months in 1883 before leaving his residence following a quarrel.
+By 1881, Nichols was living at Lambeth Workhouse, where she described herself as a charwoman.
+She left the workhouse on 31 May.
+Her movements for much of the following year are uncertain, although she returned to Lambeth Workhouse on 24 April 1882.
+She later lived with her father in Walworth for several months in 1883, leaving his home after a quarrel.

-Legally required to support his estranged wife, William Nichols initially paid her a weekly allowance of five shillings until the spring of 1882, when he received word that she was working as a prostitute.
-Upon hearing this news, he ceased making these payments, causing Nichols to send summons via the Lambeth Union requesting the continuance of this weekly allowance.
-When parish authorities attempted to collect the maintenance money, William explained his wife had deserted her family, leaving their children in his care, and was living with another man, earning money through prostitution.
-As he was not legally required to support his wife if she was earning money through illicit means, Nichols no longer received any maintenance payments from her husband.
+William Nichols, who was legally required to support his estranged wife, initially paid her a weekly allowance of five shillings.
+These payments ceased in the spring of 1882 after he received word that she was working as a prostitute.
+Nichols responded by sending a summons through the Lambeth Union requesting that the allowance continue.
+When parish authorities attempted to collect the maintenance money, William stated that his wife had deserted her family, leaving their children in his care, and was living with another man while earning money through prostitution.
+As he was not legally obliged to support her if she was receiving income through illicit means, Nichols received no further maintenance.

-Nichols spent the majority of her remaining years in workhouses and boarding houses, living off charitable handouts and her meagre earnings as a prostitute, although she frequently spent her earnings on alcohol.
-By 1887, she had formed a relationship with a widower and father of three named Thomas Stuart Drew, although the couple separated on 24 October.
-By December 1887, Nichols had begun sleeping rough in Trafalgar Square, although a clearance of the area on 19 December resulted in her returning to Lambeth Workhouse.
-On this occasion, she remained at this workhouse for less than two weeks.
+Nichols spent most of her remaining years in workhouses and lodging houses, relying on charitable relief and her limited earnings as a prostitute, although she frequently spent her income on alcohol.
+By 1887, she had formed a relationship with a widower and father of three named Thomas Stuart Drew, but the couple separated on 24 October.
+By December 1887, Nichols was sleeping rough in Trafalgar Square, although a clearance of the area on 19 December led to her returning to Lambeth Workhouse.
+On this occasion, she remained there for less than two weeks.